amieres/FSharpStation/README.md

 - DoubleClick on: Open FSharpStation.cmd
 - Open latest .fsjson file

+# Evaluate F# (FSI)

+- Go to snippet: FSSGlobal/F# Code/Snippets/Calculate primes
+- Click on: Evaluate F#
+- A little window that calculates prime numbers should pop up
+- Test other snippets

+Different from FSI only actual output is reported, so use printfn "%A" to show results.

+# Run WebSharper
-- Go to the snippet: FSSGlobal/WebSharper Code/WebSharper Snippets1/Demo Grid
+- Go to snippet: FSSGlobal/WebSharper Code/WebSharper Snippets1/Demo Grid
+- Select: New Browser (bottom right)
 - Click on: Run WebSharper in...
+- Test other snippets

-- A new tab should open or it may be blocked by the popup blocker.
-Disable for localhost:9010
+- A new tab should open.
+It may be blocked by the popup blocker.
+Disable block for localhost:9010

-# Run WebSharper or Evaluate F#
-- Evaluate F# invokes F# code in FSI.
-Only actual output is reported. use printfn "%A" to show results.
 - Run WebSharper opens a new browser with the WebSharper-generated JavaScript running.
+- Select the JavaScript tab to view the actual JS code, after invoking WebSharper with "Compile WebSharper" or "Run WebSharper"

 # To Save your work: